Reveal-Energy-Services/orchid-python-api/README-dev.md

 performed on two different wells in a project.
 Finally, the notebook, `volume_2_first_response.ipynb`, uses typical Python packages to calculate derivatives in order to calculate the fluid volume pumped before the first response.

+The scripts contain the same code as the notebooks but run either at the command line or in a REPL.

 To use these examples: